 - there are other reasons to conduct the assessment,

 - justified motion of the minister responsible for higher education has been submitted,

 - PKA approved a motion of to conduct an evaluation submitted by HEI.

 Detailed criteria are laid down in the annexes to the Statutes of the Polish Accreditation Committee.

 Scale of assessment:

-- conditional assessment – next evaluation is conducted within a timespan indicated in the resolution of PKA, usually in the following academic year;
+- conditional assessment – the next evaluation will be conducted within a time span indicated in the resolution of PKA, usually in the following academic year;

 - negative assessment.